wiegerw/aitools/README.md

 `run_experiments.sh` can be used to run an experiment with the command line tools.
 For each .csv file the following operations are performed:

-* convert the .csv file into a dataset file with the extension .data
+* convert the .csv file into a dataset file with the extension .data using the script `preprocess.py`
 * generate a random forest from the dataset using the tool `learndf`
 * transform the random forest into a generative forest using the tool `buildgef`
 * generate 100000 samples from the generative forest using the tool `samplepc`